Optioryx/ExampleOptiPickWebhooks/README.md

 For example, an attempt that fails three times before eventually succeeding will be delivered roughly 35 minutes and 5 seconds following the first attempt.

 ### Manual retries
 You can also use the application portal to manually retry each message at any time, or automatically retry ("Recover") all failed messages starting from a given date.
+To test out manual retries, introduce an intentional fatal error in `main.py`, start an optimization, fix the error, and replay the event via the dashboard.
+The system marks an event as handled only if your endpoint responds with a `20X` status code.

 ## Troubleshooting Tips
 There are some common reasons why your webhook endpoint is failing: